bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

 cd hello_nerves
 export MIX_TARGET=rpi3
 ```
-Let's add some components so we can deploy firmware via ssh and access logs programmatically.
-I'm lazy and removing the sdcard for each firmware update is way too much work.
+To get "over-the-air" firmware upgrades we will have to add support for networking and ssh.
+We will also want a way to access logs remotely instead of having to stare at the screen the RPi3 is attached to.

 Add the following dependencies to `mix.exs`.

-Target hardware specific packages go to `deps(target)` and the rest go to `deps` so we can run them on the host too.
+Notice that we have multiple `deps` methods here, with dependencies spread around.
+This is so that we could run more general code (including `mix test`) on the host side and limit the embedded hardware specific dependencies to the target.
 ```elixir
   # Run "mix help deps" to learn about dependencies.
   defp deps do